 This region is relatively easy to access.
 But you still may need to fly one leg or sail quite a bit.
 The minimum recommended trip duration is 7 nights, but better to extend to 10 nights.
 The area is quite uncrowded.
 Trips tend to be 60-80% more expensive than in North Male due to fuel surcharges, relocation of the boat and/or domestic flight costs.
-There are waves to be found on south west, south and south east facing spots.
-Surf season is all year around with March to October being the most consistent time of the year.
+There are waves to be found on southwest, south and southeast facing spots.
+Surf season is all year round with March to October being the most consistent time of the year.

 Southern Atolls (Gaafu Dhaalu / Alifu or even Adds Atolls)

 This region picks up the most swell.
 Waves down there are usually bigger than anywhere else.
 There is nothing that blocks that area from any swell.
 The area is uncrowded (a bit busier in March/April) and you will find perfect reef set ups.
 Boat Trips are usually around 100% more expensive than in North Male.
 You can surf in the area all year around with waves peaking from March to October but even fairly consistent waves in the remaining months.
-The best compromise between winds and swells are probably end of February til May, and September til November.
+The best compromise between winds and swells are probably between the end of February til’ May, and September til’ November.

 Northern Atolls (Baa / Raa / Lhaviyani and Noonu Atoll)

 Those atolls are still fairly unexplored.
-Only a handful local surf guides know those areas well enough to guide trips here.
-There are spots exposed to the south west and south east.
-Swell windows and reef setups are less favourable than in the other areas so that the consistency is lower.
+Only a handful of local surf guides know those areas well enough to guide trips here.
+There are spots exposed to the southwest and southeast.
+Swell windows and reef setups are less favorable than in the other areas so that the consistency is lower.
 However, this area is definitely one of the most uncrowded tropical surf destinations in the world.
 It is rare that you need to share waves at all.
-Great for long boarders, SUP surfers and for those short boarders willing to trade consistency for no crowds.
+Great for longboarders, SUP surfers and for those short boarders willing to trade consistency for no crowds.

 The suggestion would be to grab spares of everything (and spares of your spares).
 2-3 surfboards is not overkill (namely your “go to” board, your small wave board, and one that moves well in big swell), nor is several spare fins, an additional couple of leg ropes, and enough tropical water wax to open a small candle store.

 Beyond surfing equipment, it’s recommended to take along a first aid kit for the inevitable cuts, knocks, and bruises.
-Throw in insect repellant, booties and sunscreen for defence against the natural elements.
+Throw in insect repellant, booties, and sunscreen for defense against the natural elements.
 And be sure to pack a decent book to rest on your chest as you sway carelessly in your boat’s hammock.

 This one shouldn’t be understated in importance.
 But it also should not be the defining factor on whether or not you venture to one of the world’s finest surfing regions.
 Generally, trip lengths are booked between 7 and 14 nights, and specials are always on offer throughout the year.